 Svelte is a well-optimized framework that offers flexibility to produce high-quality code during the compile time.
-This minimizes the runtime overhead that further leads to faster loading and interface navigation.
+This minimizes the runtime overhead, leading to faster loading and interface navigation.

 What’s more, you no longer have to worry about the complexities surrounding Virtual DOM overhead and concurrent mode to deliver powerful and sophisticated applications.

-When choosing a framework, it’s important to choose flexibility and avoid any strict enforcement of architecture and guidelines.
-As a matter of fact, it’s always recommended to treat a framework as a guide, not methods and standards.
-That said, let’s juxtapose React and Svelte with each other and check whether they are flexible in terms of architecture.
+When choosing a framework, choosing flexibility and avoiding strict architecture and guidelines enforcement is crucial.
+Treating a framework as a guide, not methods and standards, is always recommended.
+That said, let’s juxtapose React and Svelte with each other and check whether they are flexible regarding architecture.

 What kinds of architecture does React.js support?

 React contributes to the view layer of web applications to display information.
-It’s made up of components that render the underlying user interface as the data changes.
+It comprises components that render the underlying user interface as the data changes.
 This constant interaction between a user’s actions and the state of components makes for a solid internal React.js architecture.